robgietema/nick/README.md

 This will bootstrap a new Nick project inside the current folder.

+### Create Database

+Connect to the PostgreSQL console and create a database and a user with the correct permission using the following commands:

+    $ CREATE DATABASE "my-nick-project";
+    $ CREATE USER "my-nick-project" WITH ENCRYPTED PASSWORD 'my-nick-project';
+    $ GRANT ALL PRIVILEGES ON DATABASE "my-nick-project" TO "my-nick-project";
+    $ ALTER DATABASE "my-nick-project" OWNER TO "my-nick-project";

 ### Boostrap the project

-Create a database and a user with the correct permissions for your project (see above for details) and then bootstrap Nick with:
+Then bootstrap Nick with:

     $ cd my-nick-project
     $ yarn bootstrap